rnucuta/bonafyde-website/README.md

 5. **Open the [website](https://localhost:1313) in your browser.**

 ### Credits
-Made by Raymond Nucuta and Ritvik Warrier.
+Made by Raymond Nucuta & Ritvik Warrier.